KfirLankry/RealTime-Weather/README.md

 ## Installation
 Real-Time Weather App uses [WeatherBit](weatherbit.io) Api to fetch weather data.
 To run this app, you'll need a WeatherBit API key.
-This is entirely free.
+It is free!
 To do so:

 - Create your account [Here](https://www.weatherbit.io/account/create) and get your Weatherbit Api key.
 - Open the project, and go to app.js file.